belasco/gpxprocessing/README.md

 trackpoints or less (see minpoints option).
 It also ignores empty track segments in the original file, removes duplicate segments (based on the first timestamp occuring more than once), and sorts the track segments by time.
+If it encounters a trackpoint with no ele tag, it inserts the value '0'.

 With the --crop option, it can also drop each first and last point from every trackseg (this improves cleaning as these points are